2dukes/PROJ_SSI_2122/hash-length-extension/hash-length-extension-lab.md

 ## Task 3

 In this task, we are asked to generate a valid MAC for a URL without knowing the MAC key.
-We assume we know the MAC of a valid message R, and also the size of the MAC key.
+We assume we know the MAC of a valid message `R`, and also the size of the MAC key.
 With the Length Extension Attack, it's possible to add a message to the end of the initial message and compute its MAC without knowing the secret MAC key.

 First we calculate a MAC for the string `123456:myname=RuiPinto&uid=1001&lstcmd=1`: